microsoft/AcademicContent/workshops.md

 # Workshops

-Workshops built for Student Ambassadors primarily based on Microsoft Learn modules can be found [here](https://aka.ms/workshopomatic).
+Workshops built for Student Ambassadors primarily based on Microsoft Learning modules can be found [here](https://aka.ms/workshopomatic).

 A selection of workshops